fusionpbx/fusionpbx-docs/source/applications/gs_wave.rst

 Grandstream Wave is a soft phone for smart phones or tablets.
 It can be configured easily with a QR code provided here.

-* To use it download and install Grandstream Wave for your mobile phone.
+* To use it download and install Grandstream Wave for your mobile device.
-* Start the Grandstream Wave application on your mobile phone.
+* Start the Grandstream Wave application on your mobile device.
 * Then go to the Grandstream Wave Account Settings and press the plus+ to add a new account.
 * Press on UCM Account (Scan QR Code) and then select the extension and scan the QR code.